 If you are looking to visit Piedmont, you are not alone.
 The 2014 UNESCO World Heritage Site designation of Barolo, Barbaresco, Nizza Monferrato and Barbera, Canelli and Moscato d’Asti and the castle of Grinzane Cavour has brought attention from exciting places: Decanter is talking Barbaresco, The New York Times is exploring Barolo and Truffles, and The Guardian has a top 10 list for Piedmont travel.

-When I first started doing Piedmont travel in 2010 – yes, just five years ago – it seemed near impossible to find any information.
+When I first started doing Piedmont travel in 2010 – no so long ago – it seemed near impossible to find any information.
 Few hotels or producers had websites and hardly any tour guide options existed.
-Today it’s easier to find lodging and more travel guides are open for business.
-Unfortunately though, while more sites on tourism exist, many are still difficult to navigate and information is often in Italian only.
+Today it’s easier to find lodging and more wine and food tour operators are open for business.
+Unfortunately though, while more sites on tourism exist, many are still difficult to navigate and the information is often in Italian only.

 As a Piedmont travel planner — and local — I get questions all the time about the region.
 In the past six months alone I’ve done nearly a dozen articles and interviews on regional travel, food and wine, and wine tour tips.
 So, I thought I’d create a reference guide that captures the most important things to know about Piedmont wine travel, starting with the best time to visit Piedmont.

 When to Visit Piedmont

 Save for those hot days in late June and July, I think any time of the year is a good time to drink Nebbiolo.
 So, as far as I’m concerned you will do just fine here year round.
 Each season offers its own iteration of beauty as well as bountiful food.
 Let’s break down Piedmont travel by seasons.

 Piedmont Travel Seasonality (may vary slightly by the hotel):

 - Very High Season: July, September, October, November

 - High Season: April, May, June, August*, December